ss14-harmony/ss14-harmony/MAINTAINING.md

 ## Publishing

-A maintainer MUST NOT run the `Publish` GitHub action without being explicitly permitted to do so.
+A maintainer MUST NOT publish code to the server without being explicitly permitted to do so.

 ## In-Game permissions